 In the image below you see the color coding system I also began in 1993 when I began selling these the burgundy ribbon indicates a mixed set and the green ribbon indicates a set of all one image.
 I have each box labeled on the side, but when I’m at a show or even when I’m packing things at home I know right away what’s in the box.

 Packs or boxes of different combinations are available on request.
+They are available in my collection of Feline-themed Sets and Note Cards on Portraits of Animals.

 Subscribe to The Creative Cat e-newsletter for specials on exclusively feline-themed art and merchandise.